 From freeing individual clients to reforming the legal system, the work of the CWC is revolutionary.
 As CWC Director Karen Daniel is fond of saying, “There is no higher calling for an attorney than to speak for the voiceless and powerless.”
 CWC attorneys and students bring cases to court that others have deemed hopeless, and tell stories of clients’ innocence that have not previously been heard.
-The poignancy and power of such stories are what drive legislative reforms such as requiring police to record interrogations, and such judicial rulings as the right to bring innocence claims even after other legal claims have been defaulted.
+The poignancy and power of such stories are what drive legislative reforms such as requiring police to record interrogations and lineups, and such judicial rulings as the right to bring innocence claims to court even after other legal claims have been defaulted.

 Second- and third-year Northwestern Law students may enroll in the Center on Wrongful Convictions Clinic Practice Course.